dmitrydnl/BitSkinsApi/docs/eng/account/account_setup.md

 ## Parameters for account initialization

-Before you start working with the BitSkins API, you need to initialize your BitSkins account data:
+Before you start working with the BitSkins API, you need to initialize your BitSkins account:

 * ApiKey
 * Secret Code